wonglkd/Baleen-FAST24/README.md

 _Time estimate: 30 minutes (10 mins interactive)._

 The recommended way is to use Chameleon Trovi, an academic cloud.
+Note that you will require an allocation; if you are affilated with FAST, you can request to be added to the associated project (CHI-231080).
+To do this (and for any other issues with Chameleon), please contact the helpdesk at help@chameleoncloud.org.

 1. Launch [artifact on Trovi](https://www.chameleoncloud.org/experiment/share/aa6fb454-6452-4fc8-994a-b028bfc3c82d)
-2. Open notebook `chameleon/1-getting-started.ipynb` which will walk you through the Getting Started section of this README.
+2. (Optional) Open notebook `chameleon/1-getting-started.ipynb` which will walk you through the Getting Started section of this README.
 You may run one cell at a time, or click Run -> Run All Cells to execute all commands.
 If processes get killed, you need a dedicated server.
 3. (Recommended) The shared JupyterHub has limited RAM/disk.
 Run notebook `chameleon/2-start-dedicated-server.ipynb`, which provisions a beefier node (for 7 days) that you can create a SSH tunnel to.

 ### Installation (local computer)